After nearly a decade in the business, i think it's about time I personally share the top five things you should stop doing to your photographer STAT.

 Photographers are artists, so we dedicate a lot of time meticulously developing our images to reflect our personal style and ever-evolving expertise.
-Please STOP modifying our images with those cheap and heavy-handed social media filters and presets made for selfies.
-Doing this is downright heartbreaking, ILLEGAL, and VOIDS the authenticity of our original work.
-Pause, think, and just don't.
+Please STOP modifying our images, especially with those cheap and heavy-handed social media filters/presets.
+Doing any kind of unlicensed modification to our work is illegal and voids the authenticity of the artist.

 2. NOT GIVING US CREDIT ON SOCIAL MEDIA